h-titouan/h-titouan/README.md

 * Logs analysis for Security
 * Facial recognition in dashboard controlled by voice

-My main languages are Python and R
+:computer: My main languages are Python and R

 #### Some Tools